BG3-Community-Library-Team/BG3-Community-Library/Readme.md

 1. Download the latest release, and unzip the .pak file.
 2. Open BG3 Mod Manager, click File->Import Mod
 3. Select CommunityLibrary.pak
+4. Do this again for CommunityLibraryDummies.pak
-4. Once imported hit refresh
+5. Once imported hit refresh
+6. Drag CommunityLibrary to the top of the Left pane, but beneath any mods that add Subclasses
-5. Drag CommunityLibrary to the top of the Left pane
+7. Drag CommunityLibraryDummies to the very top of the Left pane
-6. Hit "Save Load Order to File"
+8. Hit "Save Load Order to File"

 ## Recommended Mod Management Tools
 - [Laughing Leader's Mod Manager](https://github.com/LaughingLeader/BG3ModManager)